 Check price on Amazon →

 If you want to try red light on the eye area without spending near $200, the Project E Beauty LED Eye Mask is the one we recommend.
 It is a cordless, rechargeable eye mask with red LEDs aimed at the under-eye and crow’s-feet zone, light enough to wear hands-free while you relax.
-You give up the LED density and refinement of the CurrentBody and Dr. Dennis Gross devices, but for a first eye-area device focused on the essentials, it is hard to beat on price.
+You give up the LED density and refinement of the CurrentBody and Dr. Dennis Gross Max Pro, but for a first eye-area device focused on the essentials, it is hard to beat on price.
 Pair it with consistency: the cosmetic studies that show results use red light most days for two to three months.

 5. Omnilux Contour Face — Best Premium (Full Face)